Joe Blanton: Second stint with the Oakland Athletics

 On March 31, 2014, the Oakland Athletics signed Blanton to a minor league deal and sent him to the Triple-A Sacramento River Cats.
 He made two starts in the minors and then on April 13, 2014, Blanton announced his retirement from baseball.

 After working out in the offseason with Gallatin, Tennessee, neighbor and fellow pitcher Zach Duke, Blanton announced that he would attempt a comeback for the 2015 season.
 He pitched in a pro day at Volunteer State Community College in Gallatin to demonstrate his pitching for potential major league clubs.

 Kansas City Royals

 On February 13, 2015, Blanton signed a minor league contract with the Kansas City Royals.
 Blanton would earn $1 million at the major league level with up to $3 million in incentives.
 The contract contained an invitation to spring training, and two opt-out clauses on April 1 and May 15.
 He had his contract selected to the major league roster on May 16, where he debuted against the Yankees, pitching four innings of relief with one earned run in a 5–1 loss.
 On July 28, Blanton was designated for assignment to make room for Johnny Cueto.
-Despite the fact that he was traded before the Royals' World Series run that year, he still received a World Series ring, the second his career.
+Despite the fact that he was traded before the Royals' World Series run that year, he still received a World Series ring, the second of his career.